 The overcast skies made photographing the meadow flowers much easier as the light was more diffused.
 However it didn’t look so good on this photo so I cropped it out.
 And its much the better for it too.

 I didn’t want to retrace my steps so walked back along the track contouring the western side of the valley.
 And it turns out the track is a great vantage point, looking back across the meadows towards the village.
 Time for one last photo stop.

 Wandering through the wildflower meadows of Swaledale when they’re in flower is always an experience.
 To also come away with some photos I am happy with is an extra bonus.
 And thanks to an unexpected meeting with a botanist I know what the photographs are of too!

-To view these and other photos from the Dales feel free to browse my Yorkshire Dales photo gallery.
+To view these and other photos from the Dales please head to my Yorkshire Dales photo gallery.